kanfeng9/CS665-Class-project/README.md

 ## JUnit Tests

 JUnit is a popular testing framework for Java.
-JUnit tests are automated tests that are written to verify that the behavior of a piece of code is as expected.
+JUnit test are automated tests that are written to verify that the behavior of a piece of code is as expected.

 In JUnit, tests are written as methods within a test class.
 Each test method tests a specific aspect of the code and is annotated with the @Test annotation.
 JUnit provides a range of assertions that can be used to verify the behavior of the code being tested.

-JUnit tests are executed automatically and the results of the tests are reported.
+JUnit test are executed automatically and the results of the tests are reported.
 This allows developers to quickly and easily check if their code is working as expected, and make any necessary changes to fix any issues that are found.

 The use of JUnit tests is an important part of Test-Driven Development (TDD), where tests are written before the code